Abney Park Chapel: The blending of styles

-To celebrate its unique message of religious harmony, the chapel was to be a blend of conventional and unique characteristics.
-William Hosking drafted and redrafted an increasingly elegant solution to this design problem, beginning from a fairly conventional, scaled-down version of an Anglican gothic minster as a convenient starting point.
+To celebrate its message of religious harmony, the chapel was to be a blend of conventional and unique characteristics.
+William Hosking drafted and redrafted an increasingly elegant solution to this design problem, beginning from a fairly conventional, scaled-down version of an Anglican Gothic minster as a convenient starting point.

-The design of the chapel was to evolve considerably from this initial starting point.
-It was a somewhat unusual starting point in some respects in that nonconformists, such as the cemetery directors, generally preferred classical designs over gothic revival.
+The design of the chapel was to evolve considerably from this starting point.
+It was a somewhat unusual starting point in some respects in that nonconformists, such as the cemetery directors, generally preferred classical designs over Gothic Revival.
 It was not until some years later this style was to become popular with nonconformists, whose interest lay purely in its aesthetics.
-At this date nonconformist clients did not commission the Gothic revival style, due to pressure to closely associate it with 'high church' uses, as was advocated by some early revivalist architects led by Pugin.
-By the time a chapel was built at Mount Auburn in Massachusetts, a few years after Abney Park's Chapel, the gothic (pointed) style was more commonly accepted by nonconformists.
+At this date nonconformist clients did not commission the Gothic Revival style, due to pressure to closely associate it with 'high church' uses, as was advocated by some early revivalist architects led by Augustus Welby Pugin.
+By the time a chapel was built at Mount Auburn in Massachusetts, a few years after Abney Park's Chapel, the Gothic (pointed) style was more commonly accepted by nonconformists.

-However, in the early Gothic revivalist period of 1838–40, when the chapel for Abney Park was designed, the use of the gothic style would certainly have conveyed a 'high church' note in conventional architectural circles.
-This implies that Collison and Hosking may have used the style as a deliberate architectural counterpoise to what some critics saw as their 'non western' or 'non Christian' style of entranceway ('Egyptian Revival').
-Those who interpreted the chapel's gothic affiliations in this contemporary way, might therefore have considered the chapel to contribute 'balance' to the cemetery's entrance ensemble, underpinning the cemetery company's overall philosophy of nondenominational harmony, and reflecting the ecumenical leanings of Isaac Watts who had lived at the parkland estate a century before.
+However, in the early Gothic Revival period of 1838–1840, when the chapel for Abney Park was designed, the use of the Gothic style would certainly have conveyed a 'High church' note in conventional architectural circles.
+This implies that Collison and Hosking may have used the style as a deliberate architectural counterpoise to what some critics saw as their 'non-western' or 'non-Christian' style of entranceway ('Egyptian Revival').
+Those who interpreted the chapel's Gothic affiliations in this contemporary way, might therefore have considered the chapel to contribute 'balance' to the cemetery's entrance ensemble, underpinning the cemetery company's overall philosophy of nondenominational harmony, and reflecting the ecumenical leanings of Isaac Watts who had lived at the parkland estate a century before.

-Gradually, in the later Victorian period, adoption of 'gothic' designs came to suggest an association with nature, rather than with western Christian architecture.
+Gradually, in the later Victorian period, adoption of 'Gothic' designs came to suggest an association with nature, rather than with western Christian architecture.
 Although such associations primarily emerged in the mid-late Victorian 'arts and crafts' period, it is possible that the association with 'nature' and the 'natural world' was an influence on Hosking's design since the overall cemetery project was conceived as a splendid botanical extravaganza, with the largest arboretum in the country, perfected by the famous George Loddiges.

-Whatever the explanation, Hosking's Abney Park Chapel was designed in a form of 'gothic revival' style, which for such an early date is believed to be the earliest example of 'gothic revival' architecture for a stand-alone or unconsecrated chapel.
+Whatever the explanation, Hosking's Abney Park Chapel was designed in a form of Gothic Revival style, which for such an early date is believed to be the earliest example of Gothic Revival architecture for a stand-alone or unconsecrated chapel.